 suhardiman@kitlv.nl

-Diana Suhardiman is director of KITLV and professor of Natural Resource Governance, Climate and Equity (by special appointment) at Cultural Anthropology and Development Sociology, Leiden University.
+Diana Suhardiman is director of KITLV and endowed professor of Natural Resource Governance, Climate and Equity at Cultural Anthropology and Development Sociology, Leiden University.
 In this role she will further strengthen the research programme on climate governance, studying how climate adaptation is entangled with every day’s livelihoods and linked with processes of agrarian change and globalization, while contributing to decolonizing climate debates and climate justice.

 Suhardiman studied Tropical Land Use at Wageningen University (1998) and obtained her PhD in Social Science from the same university (2008).
-She has won several research grants, led various research programs, and served as a member of the editorial boards of Agriculture and Human Values and International Journal of Water Resources Development, scholarly committees, both in the Netherlands and globally.
 Between 2016-2021, she was Research Group Lead Governance and Inclusion at the International Water Management Institute, based in Vientiane, Laos, where she also worked as post-doctoral fellow and later (senior) researcher since 2008.

-She is the author of more than 75 publications, mostly journal articles, book chapters and monographs on the politics of exclusion, processes of contestation and institutional emergence, and transboundary water governance in Southeast Asia.
+She is the author of more than 85 publications, mostly journal articles, book chapters, edited volumes and monographs on the politics of exclusion, power struggles, and agency shaping in natural resource governance in Southeast Asia.

-Suhardiman, Diana & Anna Phayouphorn, Anthony Gueguen, Jonathan Rigg, ‘Silent transition: Commercialization and changing customary land tenure systems in upland Laos’, Land Use Policy 126, 2023.
+Suhardiman, Diana & Anna-Maria Lampe, Anthony Gueguen and Jonathan Rigg, ‘Silent transition: Commercialization and changing customary land tenure systems in upland Laos’, Land Use Policy 126, 2023.

 Suhardiman, Diana & Jonas Kramp, ‘(Un)making the upland: Resettlement, rubber and land use planning in Namai village, Laos’, Journal of Peasant Studies 49-1, pp. 78-100, 2022.